xiaoxianyu-office/mm/Items/Firework.md

 ---------------------------------------

 ### Colors
-A list of primary colors to be added to the firework effect must be using RGB(red,green,blue) format
+A list of primary colors to be added to the firework effect.
+The colors must be using RGB(red,green,blue) format.
 ```yml
 # adds red(255,0,0), green(0,255,0), and blue(0,0,255) colors
 # to the firework effect